ingadhoc/odoo-public-administration/public_budget_subscription/README.rst

 Public Budget Subscription
 ==========================

-This module of purchase contracts and adds some specific changes in views.
+This module of purchase Subscription and adds some specific changes in views.

 Installation
 ============